loveencounterflow/interlex/README.md

   being a match of `/^error(_.*)?|(.*_)?error$/` (in fact `regex"^(?>error(?>_.*)?|(?>.*_)?error)$"` using [atomic groups](https://github.com/slevithan/regex?tab=readme-ov-file#atomic-groups)) against the token or the level name

+### To Do: Levels must obey Topological Ordering Constraints

+* **`[—]`** disallow forward jumps to a 'lower' level i.o.w. enforce **topological order** of levels: no circuits, just jump-to and jump-back.
+One reason for this: when you write a grammar with several levels and you jump from level A to level B and then at some point you again jump forward from B to A—it's almost certainly an error and jumping back from B was the intention.
+* we *could* implement levels as being nested inside other levels to form a tree, so a level is a list of 'token_or_sublevel' elements; however, this has the disadvantage that levels could no longer be recycled to be used from different levels (such as wanting to recognize an integer literal both from a double and a single-quote-string level).
+It would also violate the "flat is better than nested" principle.
+* we still want to check that no circular situations occur; in loose terms, it's OK to have both `in A: gosub C; in C: return;` and `in B: gosub C; in C: return;` (go from different levels to a third one which then returns to the caller); it's *not* OK to have `in A: goto C; in C: goto A` directly or indirectly
+* it's OK to have unconnected / isolated levels (which may or may not be used by calls to `{ new_lexeme, }` inside of `cast` methods)
+* so we have both re-use of sublevels and isolated levels which are additional reasons to *not* view levels as a tree structure.
+* Rather, we view levels as a akin to a flat list of functions that may call each other ('gosub'); as with functions, it's not allowed to 'goto' some point in the middle of a level; additionally, we forbid direct and indirect recursion (implied by topological ordering plus isolates).

+### To Do: No Arbitrary Chunking

+* We make no promise that a grammar will yield a collection of lexemes that remain identical across arbitrary chunkings of the source (save for their positions).

+* For one thing, we have no way of making, say, a regex to match some kind of numerical character references (NCR) like `&#x1311f;`, for example `/&#x[0-9a-f]+;/i`, match across calls to `Grammar::scan()`, so when a source like `"the NCR &#x1311f; represents 𓄟 *ms*"` gets inadvertently split into `"the NCR &#x13"` and `"11f; represents 𓄟 *ms*"`, we have no way to re-write `/&#x[0-9a-f];/i` programmatically to match first the former half of the NCR, then the latter half of it.

+  It *is* possible to implement recognition of constructs that are impervious to arbitrary chunking but that has to be done manually (and obviously in that case our NCR recognizer would have to operate on individual code points as in `'&'`, `'#'`, `'x'`, `/[0-9a-f]+/i`, `';'`).

+* **`[—]`** Come to think of it: is it promising to implement 'staggering' levels where, in order to proceed on that level, each step has to match in order of declaration?
+This would necessitate to pick up at the successor of the very token that was considered last in the most recent scan, so in the above example, continue with matching `'x'` when the last scan had recognized `'#'`.

+* To conclude, when writing a grammar one should know which kinds of chunking one wants to allow and be aware of chunkings that are disallowed; in a good lot of cases, a sensible choice will be to scan lines of text and allow some, but most of the time not all, tokens and levels to cross line boundaries.
+Typically, one will allow block comments and string literals to extend across lines but restrict more 'compact' stuff like the NCRs discussed above to single lines.

 ### To Do: Reserved Characters, Catchall Tokens